 Here's everything you need to help you plan your very own walking adventure.
 Click on the blue tabs below for more information.
 To save this itinerary to view later, or to download it as a PDF, use the Save to My Rucksack button at the top of the page.

-There are a range of comfortable pubs, inns, hotels, and hostels to lay your head near the Coast Path for a well-earned rest.
+There are a range of comfortable pubs, inns, hotel and hostels to lay your head near the Coast Path for a well-earned rest.
 From large and luxurious hotels, to small and personable B&B’s, as well as self-catering options and campsites.
-There’s ample choice in Plymouth, Salcombe, and Dartmouth, but options are more restricted on the less populated sections through South Devon.
+There’s ample choice in Plymouth, Salcombe and Dartmouth, but options are more restricted on the less populated sections through South Devon.

 Air / Rail

 Fly to Bristol or Exeter then train or bus to Plymouth.
 Plymouth is easily reached as it has a mainline train station and a large bus station serving much of Devon and Cornwall and regular buses to Wembury.
 For timetable information, visit Traveline or phone 0871 200 22 33.

 There are several rivers to cross on this itinerary; the River Yealm (ferry), River Erme (ford at low tide) and River Avon (ferry).
 You can find details of these on the South West Coast Path Association’s estuaries and ferries page, and timetable information is also posted at Wembury Beach car park, and at each river crossing.
 The amount of ascent/descent on some sections make them quite demanding.
 Best times of year are May and September.

 Expect to find fresh seafood at pubs and restaurants in the larger towns and some refreshing local ales from local breweries like St Austell and – of course – traditional West Country cider, which can be extremely potent!

 The official guidebook and map for the Trail are available from the National Trails Shop along with a wide range of gifts and other merchandise.

 View information on the map by ticking the boxes in the Map Filter.
 Drag the map and use the zoom tool to navigate.